Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Kingscote recording a relatively average level of approval activity when compared to local markets analysed countrywide

-The average construction cost value of new homes is $431,000, suggesting a focus on the premium segment with upmarket properties.
-This financial year has seen $3.3 million in commercial approvals, reflecting the area's residential character.
-Compared to the rest of South Australia (SA), Kingscote records about 63% of building activity per person and ranks among the 80th percentile nationally for areas assessed.
+This suggests a balanced supply and demand market, supporting stable conditions.
+The average construction cost value of new homes is $431,000, indicating a focus on the premium segment with upmarket properties.
+This year has seen $3.3 million in commercial approvals, reflecting the area's residential character.

-All new construction consists of standalone homes, maintaining the area's traditional low-density character with a focus on family homes appealing to those seeking space.
+Compared to Rest of SA, Kingscote records about 63% of building activity per person and ranks among the 80th percentile nationally.
+All new construction consists of standalone homes, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
 The location has approximately 139 people per dwelling approval, indicating an expanding market.
-Population forecasts suggest Kingscote will gain 286 residents by 2041 based on the latest AreaSearch quarterly estimate.
+Population forecasts estimate Kingscote will gain 284 residents by 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development